akhanubis/frags_cleaner/README.md

 frags_cleaner
 =============

-A friend asked for a tool for quickly discard Frap videos by pressing a key while playing.
+A friend asked for a tool for quickly delete the last recorded Fraps video by pressing a key while playing.